sm-da/my-awesome/README.md

 - [SamurAIGPT/EmbedAI](https://github.com/SamurAIGPT/EmbedAI) - An app to interact privately with your documents using the power of GPT, 100% privately, no data leaks
 - [Shaunwei/RealChar](https://github.com/Shaunwei/RealChar) - 🎙️🤖Create, Customize and Talk to your AI Character/Companion in Realtime (All in One Codebase!).
 Have a natural seamless conversation with AI everywhere (mobile, web and terminal) using LLM OpenAI GPT3.5/4, Anthropic Claude2, Chroma Vector DB, Whisper Speech2Text, ElevenLabs Text2Speech🎙️🤖
 - [Significant-Gravitas/AutoGPT](https://github.com/Significant-Gravitas/AutoGPT) - AutoGPT is the vision of accessible AI for everyone, to use and to build on.
 Our mission is to provide the tools, so that you can focus on what matters.
+- [SillyTavern/SillyTavern](https://github.com/SillyTavern/SillyTavern) - LLM Frontend for Power Users.
 - [StanGirard/ChatGPT-Desktop](https://github.com/StanGirard/ChatGPT-Desktop) - ChatGPT Desktop Application Supercharged with prompts
 - [ToolJet/ToolJet](https://github.com/ToolJet/ToolJet) - Low-code platform for building business applications.
 Connect to databases, cloud storages, GraphQL, API endpoints, Airtable, Google sheets, OpenAI, etc and build apps using drag and drop application builder.
 Built using JavaScript/TypeScript. 🚀
 - [adrianhajdin/project_3D_developer_portfolio](https://github.com/adrianhajdin/project_3D_developer_portfolio) - The most impressive websites in the world use 3D graphics and animations to bring their content to life.
 Learn how to build your own ThreeJS 3D Developer Portfolio today!
 - [alyssaxuu/omni](https://github.com/alyssaxuu/omni) - The all-in-one tool to supercharge your productivity ⌨️
 - [aws-solutions/video-on-demand-on-aws](https://github.com/aws-solutions/video-on-demand-on-aws) - An automated reference implementation leveraging AWS Step Functions and AWS Media Services to deploy a scalable fault tolerant Video on demand workflow
 - [azukaar/Cosmos-Server](https://github.com/azukaar/Cosmos-Server) - ☁️ The Most Secure and Easy Selfhosted Home Server.
 Take control of your data and privacy without sacrificing security and stability  (Authentication, anti-DDOS, anti-bot)
+- [bgstaal/multipleWindow3dScene](https://github.com/bgstaal/multipleWindow3dScene) - A quick example of how one can "synchronize" a 3d scene across multiple windows using three.js and localStorage
 - [bigskysoftware/htmx](https://github.com/bigskysoftware/htmx) - &lt;/&gt; htmx - high power tools for HTML
 - [cedmax/youmightnotneed](https://github.com/cedmax/youmightnotneed) - 🤯 A collection of `You might not need ${something}` resources
 - [cocktailpeanut/VALL-E-X.pinokio](https://github.com/cocktailpeanut/VALL-E-X.pinokio) -